Organization of Tissues Online Test 9th Science Lesson 18 Questions in English

 Correct

-Explanation In this fluid connective tissue, blood cells are present in a fluid matrix called plasma.
+In this fluid connective tissue, blood cells are present in a fluid matrix called plasma.
 The plasma contains inorganic salts and organic substances.
 It is a main circulating fluid that helps in the transport of nutrient substances.
-Incorrect

-Explanation In this fluid connective tissue, blood cells are present in a fluid matrix called plasma.
+In this fluid connective tissue, blood cells are present in a fluid matrix called plasma.
 The plasma contains inorganic salts and organic substances.
 It is a main circulating fluid that helps in the transport of nutrient substances.

 -